 I’m sure this sounds obvious but I promise you it isn’t.
 No matter how much your partner or roommates support you, there will always be house responsibilities that they need help with and it just so happens to be on the day you’re stressing an assignment.

 Account for family and personal responsibilities when deciding how many classes to take at a time.
 After all, live-in partners, pets, and family are all very time-consuming responsibilities.
+As an adult going back to school, you’ll have many more responsibilities than an 18-year-old fresh out of high school.

 5. Grab yourself a Kindle and buy your textbooks as audiobooks